 Historical landmarks were reached in 1825, when the population of Norway hit 1,051,318 and thereby exceeded one million for the first time in the country’s history and in 1900, the numbers had reached 2,240,032.

-Throughout the 20th century, population growth was steady and on a census by census basis, it generally increased by between 3% and 4%.
+Throughout the 20th century, population growth was steady and on a census by census basis, it generally increased by between 0.5% and 1% annually.